zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/create-map-with-wizard/create-map-with-wizard.md

 ![Image alt text](images/create-map-04.png)
 **Note**: This is the same wizard as using  Create Page in an existing application.

 5. Enter the Page Name **Airports Map**.
 (With this wizard, the Page Name will also be used as the name of the Map Region created in the page.)
-Click the icon to the right of the table input to select the **EBA\_SAMPLE\_AIRPORTS** table.
+Click the icon to the right of the table input to select the **EBA\_SAMPLE\_MAP\_AIRPORTS** table.
 For geometry column, select **GEOMETRY**, and finally select a column to use a tooltip when mousing over an item in the map.
 ![Image alt text](images/create-map-05.png)

 6. Observe your new page is now listed under **Pages**.
 Click **Create Application**.